kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 With the estimated cost limit already in place, the runtime cost limit is rarely encountered.
 But it is possible.
 For example, it might be encountered for a large resource composed entirely of a single large list and a validation rule that is either evaluated on each element in the list, or traverses the entire list.

-CRD authors can ensure the runtime cost limit will not be exceeded in much the same way the estimated cost limit is avoided: by setting maxItems, maxProperties and maxLength on array, map and string types.
+CRD authors can ensure the runtime cost limit will not be exceeded in much the same way the estimated cost limit is avoided: by setting `maxItems`, `maxProperties` and `maxLength` on array, map and string types.

 ## Future Work